[email protected] ♦ (+65) 6293 9249 ♦ Mon - Sun : 10:00AM - 7:00PM

 Whole-Wheat Bread

-Lightweight but filling, whole-wheat bread is highly nutritional for new moms due to its endless benefits.
-It carries a variety of essential nutrients like vitamins and fibers which help to maintain your bowel health and prevent constipation.
-Whole-wheat bread can also lower the risk of getting heart diseases and stroke.
+Lightweight but filling whole-wheat bread is highly nutritional for new moms due to its endless benefits.
+It carries a variety of essential nutrients like vitamins and fibres, which help maintain bowel health and prevent constipation.
+Whole-wheat bread can also lower the risk of heart disease and stroke.
 If obesity is one of your concerns, you’d be glad to know that you can happily count your calories when having it!

 Frequently Asked Questions